sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

 Initial Monitoring Target Regions
 ---------------------------------

-DAMON automatically sets and updates the monitoring target regions so that entire memory mappings of target processes can be covered.
+In case of the virtual memory monitoring, DAMON automatically sets and updates the monitoring target regions so that entire memory mappings of target processes can be covered.
 However, users might want to limit the monitoring region to specific address ranges, such as the heap, the stack, or specific file-mapped area.
 Or, some users might know the initial access pattern of their workloads and therefore want to set optimal initial regions for the 'adaptive regions adjustment'.

+In contrast, DAMON do not automatically sets and updates the monitoring target regions in case of physical memory monitoring.
+Therefore, users should set the monitoring target regions by themselves.

 In such cases, users can explicitly set the initial monitoring target regions as they want, by writing proper values to the ``init_regions`` file.
 Each line